HumanAIWorks/logical-enterprise/README.md

 - commercial use is allowed;
 - adaptations are allowed;
-- transparency is required only when used as a public service.
+- transparency is required only when used as a publicly accessible service.

 Full license text: [AGPLv3 License](LICENSE).